Karwa Chauth –Blessings for an eternal married life

 Dressing for Karwa Chauth

-Women like to look beautiful like a bride on Karwa Chauth.
+Most women dress like a bride on Karwa Chauth, in memory of their wedding days.
 Traditionally, red is the colour chosen for their attire as red dresses are worn as bridals; however, there is no hard and fast rule to stick to this colour code.
-One can wear the clothing of their choice and which makes them look good and stand out from the crowd.
+However, women can wear the clothing of their choice and comfort, since it is a day filled with devotion and fasting.

 Karwa Chauth Fast